DRIVE IN STORAGE

 Baby on the way

-If you have a new addition on the way and need to completely clear the spare bedroom, you don’t have to clear the decks and put everything on ebay.
+If you have a new addition on the way and need to completely clear the spare bedroom, you don’t have to clear the decks and put everything on eBay.
 Yes, replace the spare bed with a cot, but put the bed in a self storage unit, along with any furniture that you don’t need.
-You’re probably going to need it again is a while.
+You’re probably going to need it again in a while.
 You can always sell it if you change your mind.